RESCUE AND RE-HOMING

 Once the vet checks and required temperament testing is completed the dog will be re-homed to its new family.
 All re-homing is done on an initial trial period (usually 2 – 3 weeks).

 New homes are selected from the list of people that are waiting.
 These people have completed the form which can be downloaded from this site.
-Dogs are re-homed at the discretion of the Rescue & Re-Homing Co-Ordinator and the following things are taken into consideration.
+Dogs are re-homed at the discretion of the Rescue & Re-Homing Co-Ordinator and the following things are some of many that may be taken into consideration.

 Suitability of home